matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 }
 ```

-- It is a bit more involved to do the conversion other way around i.e. IntStreamToString:
+- It is a bit more involved to do the conversion other way around:

 ```java
 public String intStreamToString(IntStream intStream) {